jtuckerfoltz/LockedPolyominoTilings/README.md

 TODO (under submission)

 SVG images of all known 4-fold symmetric, locked 5-omino tilings are in the ``Images`` directory.
+The tiling shown above (``S30-P05``) is my favorite, one of only ten such tilings of the 30 X 30 grid.

 ## Running the code.